Francys04/CRM_Py/README.md

 ### Create app team
 - This is the last app, when you create team make sure team is set, create a lead make sure team is set.

+## TestCases
+- A test case is a singular set of actions or instructions for a tester to perform that validates a specific aspect of a product or application functionality.
+If the test fails, the result might be a software defect that the organization can triage.
+-  In this project compartment we used testcases to check the response of the function calls created in the models and view files.
+To check the code I used assertions for to verify that the actual outcomes of test cases match the expected outcomes.
+When writing test cases, i set up specific scenarios and actions, and then you use assertions to check if the results of those actions are as expected.
+- For example in team app i tested models functions ,file is used to define the database schema and data model for the application.
+First i define a TestModel class with setup and test_plan_atributes functions, in setup i create name, descriptions and other data for create a team and in the next function with assertions, the test program performed the data comparison.
+## Dockerization
+Dockerizing is the process of packing, deploying, and running applications using Docker containers.
+Docker is an open-source tool that ships your application with all the necessary functionalities as one package.
+- For this step i create Dockerfile and docker-compose.yml file for to define the environment and instructions for building a Docker container.
+- This Dockerfile sets up a Python environment, installs the required Python packages, copies the application code, and specifies the command to run the Django development server.
+To build and run the Docker container, you can use Docker commands like docker compose build and docker compose up.